 How do you put a price on childcare?
 What can you realistically pay a nanny without stretching your own budget too thin?
 While you worked through these things before you hired your nanny, you can bet money will be an issue that gets revisited again and again and again.
 Whether it's a raise or a bonus, cost for additional kids, unexpected overtime to pay, change in responsibilities when a child goes to school, money is ever-present and ever-important.

-Also, let's face it, it's unlikely that your nanny grew up aspiring to be a nanny as her profession.
+Also, let's face it, it's unlikely that your nanny grew up aspiring to be a nanny as their profession.
 Nannies and childcare workers are slightly above fast food workers on the economic food chain (except that it's unlikely that your nanny is paying into Social Security or getting health insurance).
-It's also possible that your nanny is supporting her own kids in addition to other family members.
+It's also possible that your nanny is supporting their own kids in addition to other family members.
 All of these distinctions in socio-economic status can lead to a felt, but not verbalized, tension in the nanny/employer dynamic.

 It's important to remember that the large majority of employers in Brooklyn are not part of the super-wealthy, multi-staff employers that we see in the media abusing their employees.
 For many parents, weighing the choice of hiring a nanny so they can go back to work or to stay at home can be a tough one, especially if you add in the added cost of paying on the books.
 However, trying to get into a discussion of personal finances with your nanny ("We really don't make much money") may fall on deaf ears as it is all-relative.

 What to do with your feelings?
 Again - broken record – but spell out all issues of money in the WORK AGREEMENT.
 Keep updating the agreement throughout the tenure of your nanny.
 Detail things like raises and pay for additional children, vacation pay and bonuses.
-However, if your nanny has helped you through a tough transition (moving, potty training, sleep training) consider a financial ‘thank you’ for her help.
+However, if your nanny has helped you through a tough transition (moving, potty training, sleep training) consider a financial ‘thank you’ for their help.

 Wrapping it all up